PeterNaydenov/walk/README.md

     // Callback should return the value of the property.
 If function returns 'null' or 'undefined', property will be ignored.
   }

 let result = walk ( data, keyCallbackFn );  // It's the short way to provide only key-callback.
-Callback function is optional.
+Callback functions are optional.
 // let result = walk ( data, [keyCallback,objectCallback] );  // If both callbacks are available
 ```